-> Peppermint is just such an amazing plant, honestly.
+Peppermint is just such an amazing plant, honestly.
 For instance, it generally grows best just before or during the winter time – the height of flu and cold season.
-The plant and the oil both work well in treating a fever, and will re-invigorate your senses and leave you feeling energized – helping to combat the effects of flu.
+The plant and the oil both work well in treating a fever.
+Both will re-invigorate your senses and leave you feeling energized – helping to combat the effects of flu.
 The strong odor will also help to relieve you of rhinitis (blocked nose and post-nasal drip).

-> Benefits Of Peppermint Essential Oil For Skin And Acne
+Benefits Of Peppermint Essential Oil For Skin And Acne

 Due to peppermint’s strong natural antiseptic and antimicrobial qualities, it’s incredibly effective for treating surface level skin issues such as acne, wounds, rashes, burns, boils and conditions like eczema and psoriasis.
 The cleansing properties of peppermint essential oil means that not only does it work to kill off any germs that generally linger on the surface of your skin (and can lead to irritation or infection), but also nourishes and rejuvenates the skin cells.
 This allows for long-term protection and brighter, healthier looking skin.

 Some very important compounds in peppermint essential oil are menthol, (1,8) cineole oil and limonene.
 These are the most important agents in treating acne sores and helping the skin heal.
 Menthol acts a light local anesthetic and will help to making treating the sores less painful.
 Cineole oil and limonene are more directly useful when treating acne as they contain large amounts of Vitamin E and act as strong natural antiseptics.